hughsk/mesh-combine/README.md

 * `positions`: the positions in the individual mesh.
 * `cells`: a list of faces in the individual mesh.
+* `normals`: the normals in the individual mesh (if already presents in every starting input mesh).

 ## See Also